RozannevdBerk/Replication-Seminar-Rozanne-vd-Berk/README.md

 Copyright information is provided within each Project.

 ## EKG Construction
-The EKG construction is specified in `ekg-creator` and is submodule.
+The EKG construction is specified in `ekg-creator` and is a submodule.

-Do not forget to run `git submodule init` and `git submodule update`!
+So do not forget to run `git submodule init` and `git submodule update`.
 ## Requirements

 ### Neo4j